-- Setting up an Onshore company: A non – Emirati shareholder partnering or setting up with a UAE National partner or sponsor who owns a majority share in the business, also taken by a number of organisations.
+- Setting up an Onshore company: A non-Emirati shareholder partnering or setting up with a UAE National partner or sponsor who owns a majority share in the business, also taken by a number of organizations.

 Free Zones of UAE

 One of the largest is the DMCC Free Zone (12000+ registered companies), which registers about 170 companies a month and almost all are new to Dubai.
 DMCC or Dubai Multi Commodities Centre has one of the best locations, i.e., Jumeirah Lake Towers.
-It allows full range of activities, which includes business set up in gold, diamonds and precious metals.
+It allows a full range of activities, which includes business set up in gold, diamonds and precious metals.
 It has been awarded as the Global Free Zone of the year by Financial Times Magazine (iii).
-The other competitive Free Zones similar to DMCC are Jebel Ali (6400+ companies) and RAK Free Trade Zone, which boast 7000+ clients in Ras Al Khamaih.

-Startups receive variety of benefits, if they operate in the FreeZone.The following is an analysis of the cost and infrastructural benefits:
+Startups receive a variety of benefits if they operate in the FreeZone.The following is an analysis of the cost and infrastructural benefits: